neuroscales/.github/profile/README.md

 ## Welcome to neuroscales 👋

-This page contains computational tools to map the human brain across spatial and temporal sales.
+This page contains computational tools to map the human brain across spatial and temporal scales.